Duchy of Belz

 Duchy of Belz or Principality of Belz was a duchy, formed in the late 12th century in Kievan Rus.
-During its history the duchy was a constituent part of some other political entities such as the Kingdom of Rus, the Kingdom of Hungary, Duchy of Masovia when eventually in the late 14th century was incorporated into Poland becoming later the Bełz Voivodeship.
+During its history, the duchy was a constituent part of some other political entities, such as the Kingdom of Rus, the Kingdom of Hungary, and the Duchy of Masovia.
+Eventually, in the late 14th century, it was incorporated into Poland, becoming later the Bełz Voivodeship.